Italian Subjunctive (Part 3): Speak Italian!

 |Devo cucinare il pranzo ogni sera.|

-When we come to more complex sentences, and now must express what the subject would like another person to do, the phrase “ho bisogno di” is not used.
+When we come to more complex sentences, and the subject wants to express what he/she wants another person to do, the phrase “ho bisogno di” is not used.
 In other words, if I want someone to do something, I must use the verb voglio, with the subjunctive, as in, “Voglio che tu…” This was an important point for me to learn, as in English I am constantly asking my children or family to do things by saying, “I need you to…”

 Enjoy some more examples for how to use our phrases to express a need or want in Italian, and then create your own!